A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 It can be fitted with an enclosed cab (that can be pressurised for use when spraying) or an open protection frame, and the rear loadbed has a tipping function.

 The smallest of the range is called the Evo 5 100 and has a total maximum weight of 3,500kg (Class B licence), where the payload is a whopping 2,000kg of that.
-With a top speed of 40kph, they are hardly the fastest vehicle on this page but do they really high speed?
-With the protection, frame lowered they could easily fit inside a Merlin or Chinook, and would also be low enough to use an AFM/LD36 container.
+With a top speed of 40kph, they are hardly the fastest vehicle on this page but do they have to have high speed?
+With the protection, and frame lowered they could easily fit inside a Merlin or Chinook, and would also be low enough to use an AFM/LD36 container.
 Two could also be fitted on a double 463L pallet.
 The load-bed is 2.56m long by 1.25m wide which means they would be able to carry two NATO standard pallets.
-Two fully loaded NATO pallets (which would be slightly over max payload) could include 256 81mm mortar rounds, just under 40,000 7.62mm rounds, over 1,000 litres of fuel in 25 Litre jerrycans or 800 operational ration packs, much in excess of the objective of 750kg.
+Two fully loaded NATO pallets (which would be slightly over max payload) could include 256 81mm mortar rounds, just under 40,000 7.62mm rounds, over 1,000 litres of fuel in 25 Litre jerrycans or 800 operational ration packs, much more than the objective of 750kg.
 A braked trailer would double these and the whole package would still be inside Chinook dimensions and weight limits.

 Am not sure how much is new, but when I looked on a couple of European equipment trader sites nearly new models with less than 20 hours of usage were going for around twenty thousand Euros, just to get an idea of likely new costs.
 Probably no more than three-quarters of a million Pounds for a complete battalion’s worth.
 Compare these with a sit-on 6×6 ATV, arguably a little less mobile but for a similar cost and real-world deployability, a payload SIX times higher, and that is before we even consider trailers and adaptability for other roles.